piranna/piranna.github.io/_posts/2022-12-25-How-to-use-private-repositories-as-npm-git-dependencies-on-Github-Actions.md

 <!--more-->

-The task can be splitted in two halves:
+The task can be split in two halves:
 [generate the documentation](#generate-the-documentation), and [publish it](#publish-the-documentation).